menu icon

 Gluten Free Garlic Bread Sticks

-Gluten Free Garlic Bread Sticks are nicely seasoned, crispy little sticks and seriously addictive!
-I can't stop eating them!
+Gluten-Free Garlic Bread Sticks are nicely seasoned, crispy little sticks that I can't stop eating!
+And, they're free from dairy and all grains!
 When I served them to my family who don't necessarily avoid gluten, they were very well received!

 Jump to: